mwaugh0328/heterogeneous-agent-trade/README.md

 ### Want to know more?

-- Star and keep watching this repository.
+Much of this is a continuation of my thinking across several papers:

 - [Lyon and Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_quant_losses.pdf) and [Lyon and Waugh (2018) JIE](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_tax.pdf) are precursors to this work.

-- Waugh (2022) (an evolution of [Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/waugh_consumption.pdf)) is an example as well.
+- Waugh (2023) (an evolution of [Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/waugh_consumption.pdf)) is an example as well.